jess-of-the-woods/tid_til/notes/linux/filesystem.md

 - **[file types](filetypes.md)** | **[permissions](file_permissions.md)**

+### file storage

+#### inodes
+An inode (information node) is a set of details about a single file on a disk, including:
+- file size
+- creation, access & modification times
+- owner & group
+- permissions
+- file type
+- link count
+- starting block number

+An inode number is a reference to an inode in the inode table.
+- `ls -i`: to display inode numbers for files

+An inode table is a table with the information listed above connected to inode numbers (which each represent a single file)

+### filesystem hierarchy
 also check out `man hier`: manual pages for filesystem hierarchy

 `/`: Represents the root directory